 Once process definitions have been created, administrators and process owners can perform tasks such as starting or stopping a process, viewing overall process status and process history, and managing step status.

 Management tasks can be performed from the following locations:

-- .
-On the Axiom tab, in the Administration group, go to Manage > Process Management > Current Processes. - From the Process task pane, click View status (only available for active processes).
+.
+On the Axiom tab, in the Administration group, go to Manage > Process Management > Current Processes.